-- 1 In the toolbox, click the Artistic media tool \bigcap . - 2 Click the Sprayer button $\begin{tabular}{ll} \begin{tabular}{ll} \begin{tabular}{l$ - 3 Choose a spray pattern category from the Category list box on the property bar.
+- In the toolbox, click the Artistic media tool - on the property bar.
+Click the Sprayer button - Choose a spray pattern category from the Category list box on the property bar. - Choose a spray pattern from the Spray pattern list box on the property bar. - Drag to draw the line.